appacademy-starters/react-context-star-trek/README.md

 expected.
 A `useEffect` hook is particularly useful in this situation.

 Since you have to pick some place to start, it might as well be the inventory.
-Please any and all `useEffect` calls outside of any functions (probably between the function definition you added in phase 2, and the `return` of the context provider).
+Place any and all `useEffect` calls outside of any functions (probably between the function definition you added in phase 2, and the `return` of the context provider).